-If you or your spouse has earned at least 40 credits through paying Medicare payroll taxes at work, you are automatically entitled to Part A benefits (which cover stays in the hospital, home health services and hospice care) and you do not pay premiums for them.
-Therefore you cannot be liable for late penalties, even if you sign up later than you should.
-Otherwise, you’d pay penalties, except in certain circumstances.
+If you or your spouse has earned at least 40 credits through paying Medicare payroll taxes at work, essentially 10 years of work, you are entitled to Part A benefits without having to pay premiums for them.
+So you won’t have to pay Part A late penalties even if you sign up later than you should.

 If you aren’t eligible for premium-free Part A, you may have to pay a late enrollment penalty, except in certain circumstances.
 That’s why it’s important to sign up for Medicare when you are first eligible.

 If you have paid Medicare taxes for fewer than 40 quarters and your spouse doesn’t have 40 quarters either, you will have to pay premiums to receive Medicare Part A coverage.
 In 2023, if you or your spouse paid Medicare taxes for 30 to 39 quarters, you’ll pay $278 a month for Part A. If you or your spouse paid Medicare taxes for fewer than 30 quarters, you’ll pay $506 a month for Part A.

 How is the Part A late enrollment penalty calculated?

 If you do have to pay premiums for Part A, the late enrollment penalty is 10 percent of either $278 or $506, added to that monthly premium.
 Unlike Part B penalties, it doesn’t last forever.

 Instead, you will pay Part A penalties for twice the number of years that you could have paid premiums for Part A but didn’t.
 For example, if you delayed enrollment for three years, you would pay penalties for six years.